ThivaS357/web-analyzer/README.md

 ### Note: This project size is small and Logic are tighly coupled (Only for 1 API).
 So, test coverage only addedd to /analyze API.
 As complexity grows unit test will be added to each individual logic

+### Run to test and create coverage
+go test ./... -coverprofile=coverage.out

+### Open and see the tect coverage
+go test ./... -coverprofile=coverage.out